 The Langdale Hospice House opened its doors on June 3, 2007 for those who are in need of end-of- life care.
 Hospice is dedicated to keeping those with illnesses comfortable when there is no other medical treatment available.
 The house has fifteen private rooms with round the clock service and care for its patients.
 The Langdale Hospice House is the first of its kind in this community and provides a comfortable setting for families and patients alike.

-One and a half million dollars was given to Hospice of South Georgia and the Langdale Hospice house in August of 2008.
-This gift was given by J.Y.
-Brooks, Jr. in honor of his wife Louise Brooks.
+One and a half million dollars was given to Hospice of South Georgia and the Langdale Hospice house in August of 2008 by J.Y.
+Brooks, Jr., in honor of his wife Louise Brooks.
 The money was put into an Endowment Fund to ensure the gift continues to grow to benefit hospice services.

 Early 2009 welcomed the opening of a couple of new buildings on SGMC’s campus.
-The Professional Building opened housing condominium style office space for affiliated physicians along with the Walk-in lab.
-The Surgery Center, located adjacent to the Professional Building, offers convenience and state-of-the-art, same-day surgery facilities.
+The Professional Building opened providing condominium-style office space for affiliated physicians along with the Walk-in lab.
+The Surgery Center, located adjacent to the Professional Building, offers convenience for same-day surgeries.

 A child care center was opened to benefit employees of South Georgia Medical Center on April 13, 2009.
 This child care center is the first employer sponsored child care facility in Valdosta.
 Located on Bemiss Road, the facility provides care for children through a partnership with the YMCA.
 The facility is open 7 days a week from 6.30 AM to 8 PM. to accommodate the varied work schedules of our employees.